andrewtweber/dose-calculator/README.md

 ## Usage

 Implement the `MedicineContract`.
 Doses should be stored in "mg/kg", concentrations in "mg/mL".
 Weights are input in "kg".
-The doses are returned in "mL" but only the numerical value is returned.
+The doses are returned as a `DoseResult` object, with min and max values and a unit a measurement.

 ```php
 $medicine = new Medicine(